Accelerating discovery of infrared nonlinear optical materials with large shift current via high-throughput screening: Results

 \subsection{Statistical analysis of shift current response preference}

-Fig.~\ref{fig: HT}(b) illustrates the elemental distribution of the screened 2,519 noncentrosymmetric materials covering 56 elements across the periodic table, with color intensity representing their frequency of occurrence in the screened material and the numbers below the chemical symbols indicating their count.
+Figure~\ref{fig: HT}(b) illustrates the elemental distribution of the screened 2,519 noncentrosymmetric materials covering 56 elements across the periodic table, with color intensity representing their frequency of occurrence in the screened material and the numbers below the chemical symbols indicating their count.
 It can be observed that element oxygen appears most frequently (991 occurrences) among the screened materials.
 Except for elements excluded by the screening criteria and a few rare elements, the screened dataset spans nearly the entire periodic table, reflecting the unbiased nature of our selection process.
 The shift current response tensor $\sigma ^{abc}$ is a third-order tensor with 18 independent components.
 Considering the structural symmetry of crystal, $\sigma ^{abc}$ may be further simplified.
-Fig.~\ref{fig: sc_max}(a) displays the maximum values of the shift current response tensor at the PBE level for 2,519 screened materials, along with their distributions relative to the photon energy and the band gap.
+Figure~\ref{fig: sc_max}(a) displays the maximum values of the shift current response tensor at the PBE level for 2,519 screened materials, along with their distributions relative to the photon energy and the band gap.
 Our work identified 32 candidate materials under the condition that the absolute value of the shift current tensor element exceed 100 $\mu A/V^2$.
-The colorbar on the right in the Fig.~\ref{fig: sc_max}(a) shows the band gaps of the top 32 compounds with $|\sigma^{abc}|_\text{max} > 100$ $\mu A/V^2$, and gray circles indicate the remaining screened materials.
+The colorbar on the right in the Figure~\ref{fig: sc_max}(a) shows the band gaps of the top 32 compounds with $|\sigma^{abc}|_\text{max} > 100$ $\mu A/V^2$, and gray circles indicate the remaining screened materials.
 It can be found that the maximum shift current tensor $|\sigma^{abc}|_\text{max}$ spans widely from 0 to 1000 $\mu A/V^2$, mainly clustering below 200 $\mu A/V^2$, with corresponding photon energy ranging from 0 to 10 eV.
-The background color in the Fig.~\ref{fig: sc_max} reveals that the photon energy of the maximum shift current response falls within the IR, VIS, or UV wavelength ranges for all screened materials.
+The background color in the Figure~\ref{fig: sc_max} indicates the spectral region (IR, VIS, or UV) in which the maximum shift current response of each screened material occurs.
 Among these highly responsive materials, 20 compounds exhibit maximum shift current response peaks in the IR region, 10 in the VIS region, and 2 in the UV region.
 In contrast, previously reported materials predominantly displayed shift current response in the VIS or UV wavelength ranges.
 More importantly, the compounds with the strongest response include Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067), Ge(SbTe$_2$)$_2$ (mp-1224350), BiSb (mp-1227290), Bi$_2$Te$_4$Pb (mp-1227398), and SnGe$_4$Te$_4$Se (mp-1218953), all of which exhibit shift current response in the IR region, with peak intensities exceeding 400 $\mu A/V^2$.
 In particular, Sn$_5$Ge$_2$(SbTe$_5$)$_2$ (mp-1219067) even presents a giant shift current response, with peak intensities reaching as high as 1000 $\mu A/V^2$ at the PBE level.